shichao-an/notes/docs/utlk/ch2.md

 The symbols appearing in the figure are not defined in Linux source code; they are produced while compiling the kernel.
 You can find the linear address of these symbols in the file [System.map](https://en.wikipedia.org/wiki/System.map), which is created right after the kernel is compiled.

 #### Process Page Tables

+The linear address space of a process is divided into two parts:

+* Linear addresses from `0x00000000` to `0xbfffffff` can be addressed when the process runs in either User or Kernel Mode.
+* Linear addresses from `0xc0000000` to `0xffffffff` can be addressed only when the process runs in Kernel Mode.

+When a process runs in User Mode, it issues linear addresses smaller than `0xc0000000`; when it runs in Kernel Mode, it is executing kernel code and the linear addresses issued are greater than or equal to `0xc0000000`.
+In some cases, however, the kernel must access the User Mode linear address space to retrieve or store data.

+The `PAGE_OFFSET` macro yields the value `0xc0000000`, which is the offset in the linear address space of a process where the kernel lives.

+* The content of the first entries of the Page Global Directory that map linear addresses lower than `0xc0000000` (the first 768 entries with PAE disabled, or the first 3 entries with PAE enabled) depends on the specific process.
+* Conversely, the remaining entries should be the same for all processes and equal to the corresponding entries of the master kernel Page Global Directory (see the following section).

 #### Kernel Page Tables